nseckinoral/xomni-sdk-dotnet/README.md

-XOMNI Public API SDK for .NET
+XOMNI API SDK for .NET
 ========================

 XOMNI vNext API's .net SDK are located in this branch.